-Covid 19 coronavirus lockdown: What is an 'essential' service that can stay open?
+Covid-19 coronavirus lockdown: What is an 'essential' service that can stay open?

 Science:

-• Any entity (including research organisations) involved in COVID-19 response, hazard monitoring, resilience, diagnostics for essential services
+• Any entity (including research organisations) involved in Covid-19 response, hazard monitoring, resilience, diagnostics for essential services

 Social services: